 Some McKinsey interview questions include:

-The best way of preparing for an interview is to actually have a mock one where you have to answer the questions that will be posed during the real thing.
-This can be done with a friend or relative but the best way to prepare is to have an interview with a trained assessor who can give you tips and advice on enhancing your answers, tailoring them to the company you are applying for.
-At JobTestPrep we have created a Skype based interview package to help you create the best persona you can for your all important job interview.
+The best way to prepare for an interview is to take a mock one in which you have to answer questions similar to those that will be posed during the real interview.
+You can do so with a friend or a relative, but the best way to prepare is to practise for an interview with a trained assessor.
+An assessor can give you tips and advice on how to enhance your answers and tailor them to the company you are applying for.
+JobTestPrep has developed an interview preparation package to help you create the best persona you can for this interview.

-Useful tips for the case study interview include:
+Here are some useful tips for the case study interview:

-- After you have come through the previous stages, you will be invited to have some more interviews similar to those that you have already faced.
+After successfully completing all the stages of the application process, you will be invited to additional interviews similar to those you have already faced.
 These are of a less formal nature and serve the purpose of seeing how well you would fit into the company.